+The policies applied in these consolidated financial statements are based on IFRS effective as of July 27, 2012, the date the Board of Directors approved the statements.
 The Company has applied IFRS in its financial reporting with effect from its transition date of April 1, 2010 in accordance with the transitional provisions set out in IFRS 1.
 IFRS 1 requires that a first-time adopter retrospectively apply all IFRS standards effective at the end of its first IFRS reporting period.
 However, it also provides for certain optional exemptions and certain mandatory exceptions for first time IFRS adopters.
 The following items are relevant to the Company's reporting: